 Each packet costs just under \$2 for the ingredients.
-Drury expects and distribute the packets.
-Drury and her husband, Richard, store as many as 8,000 will be prepared and distributed in 2014.
+Drury expects as many as 8,000 will be prepared and distributed in 2014.
 Life Pax is now a nonprofit organization with no paid employees.
-It uses dona-Each packet contains a high-protein bar, a trail mix bar, a six-pack tions to help keep the packet cost under \$2 and to fund overhead expenses for printing, packaging and projected price increases.
+It uses donations to help keep the packet cost under \$2 and to fund overhead expenses for printing, packaging and projected price increases.